farmera/sare_grant/study_methods.md

 position in order to capture the right light at the right time of day.
 Before venturing into the core methods used in our study and the results obtained we first set the stage by discussing some earlier methods that were used and why they did not succeed.

+For agricultural purposes, the broadband sensors contained in a modified camera such as the Canon s100 in __Figure 1__ are suited to qualitative 'big picture' views of a crop's current status.
+However, the information provided by such cameras is limited and does not permit detailed analysis of a crop over time.

+As discussed in [Section 3](kites_balloons_drones.md) a kite or a helium-filled balloon may serve a useful purpose in providing a quick overview of a crop but the results produced are often variable and may be difficult to reproduce.

 ###### References
 [TBD]